Bgallahue/OrgStructure/README.md

    - This is the specific package/application that will allow us to quickly and easily move records over from Production to our Dev Org

 # Instructions to Install SFDX Data Move Utility (the below takes place in the terminal)
-**Step 1.** Clone the file locally.
+**Step 1.** Clone the file locally with the below command.
 You can clone it into any folder, it does not matter, this is just our installation file:
 - git clone https://github.com/forcedotcom/SFDX-Data-Move-Utility

 **Step 2.** Move into the folder we just created in step 1 with the below command: